How to Install Paperless-ngx on a VPS

 • v1.7.0 ngx

-Drag'n'drop, download buttons, update check, password prompt for PDFs, extended filter options, interactive tags, additional pagination, barcode splitting, loading screen, progress bar, text filter criteria, navigation in documents, date input and color themes have been optimized.
-Workflow completion groups have also been introduced and adjustments have been made to color contrasts and email tag rules.
+Drag and drop, download buttons, update check, password prompt for PDFs, extended filter options, interactive tags, additional pagination, barcode splitting, loading screen, progress bar, text filter criteria, document navigation, date input, and color themes were optimized.

 • v1.11.0 ngx

-Email texts can be archived, settings moved for easier setup.
+Email content (EML files) can be archived, settings moved for easier setup.

 • v1.14.0 ngx